 2. DevOps Software Development Life Cycle

 The DevOps methodology emerged from two trends: the application of Agile and Lean models to the operations team and the general shift in business to seeing the value of cooperation between the operations and development staff at all the stages of the SDLC process.

 DevOps is a contraction for developers and operations.
 Following a DevOps methodology, the developer and operations teams work in tandem to accelerate and innovate the deployment and generation of highly-reliable software products.

 Important highlights of the DevOps model are continuous feedback, discipline, process improvement, and automation of as many as manual development processes as possible.
 Updates made to the software under development are brief but at a higher frequency.

 - Cost and time need to be spent on unplanned work as well as bug fixing is reduced greatly

 - Enhances the loyalty rates of the employees

-- Entire development process takes less time as both operations and development teams get to know about the potential obstructions simultaneously
+- The entire development process takes less time as both operations and development teams get to know about the potential obstructions simultaneously

 - Faster failure recovery rates

 - Higher credibility

 - High risk of security issues, such as spoofing and man in the middle attacks, as the software development approach, neglects security in favor of speeding up the software development process

 3. Iterative Software Development Life Cycle

 Instead of beginning with complete knowledge of requirements, project development teams following the iterative methodology implement a set of software requirements.
 Subsequently, they test, evaluate, and identify further requirements.

 Each phase or iteration of the Iterative model produces a newer, better version of the software under development.
 A rinse and repeat approach is followed until the final software comes into shape.